apollographql/docs/README.md

 > ⌚ The first run may take a long time as it has to source a lot of content, but subsequent runs will be shorter since most of that data will have been cached.

-### Developing a local docset
+### Developing a single docset

 By default, running the local development environment will build a site with _everything_ included.
 If you're working on a content edit to a single docset and want to preview those changes within the context of the docs site, you can specify a `DOCS_PATH` environment variable pointing to the location of your local content directory.
-This will cause the site to source content _only_ from the provided local directory, and content changes will be hot-reloaded.
+This will cause the site to source content _only_ from the provided local directory, and content changes will be hot-reloaded. 🔥

 ```sh
 DOCS_PATH=../apollo-client/docs/source netlify dev